Replicated tables

 Table //tmp/replicated has no synchronous replicas

-# Setting the no-require-sync-replica flag to force a write
+# Setting the no-require-sync-replica flag to force a write.

 echo '{k=1;v=100}' | yt insert-rows //tmp/replicated --format yson --no-require-sync-replica

-# Write was successful, but there is no data in the replica:
+# Write was successful, but there is no data in the replica.

-YT_PROXY=cluster-name yt select-rows '* from [//tmp/replica]' --format yson
+YT_PROXY=first-replica-cluster yt select-rows '* from [//tmp/replica]' --format yson

 # Viewing replica state.